govtrack/boundaries_us/README.rst

 (You may get an error "django.db.utils.DatabaseError: invalid byte sequence for encoding "UTF8": 0x00".
 Postgres 9.1 Django 1.3 do not agree.
 You can avoid this by editing /etc/postgresql/9.1/main/postgresql.conf and setting standard_conforming_strings = off, and then restart postgresql.
 See https://code.djangoproject.com/ticket/16778.)

-The -c option above computes a coloring scheme for each of the polygons in the shapefile for making nice maps.
-That process take a while.
-You can omit -c if you aren't going to be displaying maps.

 Now run the server again to test::

   python manage.py runserver